2025 Solar Incentives Guide for Southchase, FL - Tax Credits & Rebates

 State & Local Solar Incentives

 In addition to those provided at the federal level, there are often also state solar incentives.
 Rebates, tax credits and more may be available at a more local level.
-These solar incentives — which may be handled by the state of Florida, or by your county or municipality — could be offered for only a limited time, or on an ongoing basis.
+These solar incentives — which may be handled by the state of Florida, or by your county or municipality — may be offered for only a limited time, or on an ongoing basis.

 Next Steps for Installing Solar in Southchase